 Consent:

 By completing and submitting the survey, it will be implied that you consent to participating in the study.
 Your participation in this study is voluntary, anonymous and confidential.
 You may decide not to be in this study.
 Even if you consent to participate you have the right to not answer individual questions or to withdraw from the study at any time.
+Your participation or nonparticipation in this survey will be unknown and will not affect your professional status and/or integrity in any way.

 The survey is available by clicking on the link below: